How to manage escalating HOA fees

 These substantial increases, on top of other living expense increases, have squeezed family finances even tighter.
 In some cases, to the point where individuals and families have been forced to drop coverage altogether.
 Despite these growing costs, insuring your assets is critical to protecting yourself from potentially large financial losses, and in most cases are required to operate a motor vehicle and own a home.

-While you may understand the importance of insurance in managing financial risks, you may not have realized there are ways to lower your premiums and potentially save a lot of money.
+While you may understand the importance of insurance for managing financial risks, you may not have realized there are ways to lower your premiums and potentially save a lot of money.

 If you are interested in learning more about insurance costs and savings opportunities, as well as how to calculate the financial impacts of your buying decisions, please read on.